6orram/Sweet-Manager-0.0/README.md

 # Sweet Manager v1.0 (by 6orram)

 - Hi
-- This My First Python Project
+- This's My First Python Project
 - The Project is About a Desktop App that can Dawnload videos from youtube in the form of .mp4 or .mp3

 # Notice!!